-As part of the Michigan, I-75 Modernization Project from north of 13 Mile Road to north of 8 Mile Road in Madison Heights, Royal Oak, Hazel Park and Ferndale, we entered into agreements with MDOT to improve regional water quality.
-MDOT is constructing a 25-million-gallon, four-mile-long, deep tunnel adjacent to the service drives.
-They are also is building a new pump station on our George W. Kuhn Drain Drainage District (GWK) property in Madison Heights.
-The GWK staff will operate the pump station once it is constructed to ensure that operations between the I-75 project and the GWK interface to the greatest benefit of the region.
+As part of the Michigan, I-75 Modernization Project from north of 13 Mile Road to north of 8 Mile Road in Madison Heights, Royal Oak, Hazel Park and Ferndale, WRC entered into agreements with MDOT to improve regional water quality.
+As part of the project, MDOT is constructing a 25-million-gallon, four-mile-long, deep tunnel adjacent to the service drives.
+It also is building a new pump station on property owned by the George W. Kuhn Drain Drainage District (GWK) in Madison Heights.
+To ensure that operations between the I-75 project and the GWK interface to the greatest benefit of the region, the GWK will operate the pump station once it's constructed.

-Through a coordinated effort between our office and MDOT, this project will allow MDOT to capture stormwater runoff from I-75 from most storms up to a 100-year rain event without increasing discharge to the GWK's retention and treatment basin.
+Through a coordinated effort between the WRC and MDOT, this project will allow MDOT to capture stormwater runoff from I-75 from most storms up to a 100-year rain event without increasing discharge to the GWK's retention and treatment basin.
 This project, which involves widening the interstate, allows for the so called "first flush" capture of stormwater runoff from I-75.
 First flush refers to the initial runoff of surface water and prevents most of the polluted water from entering the storm drains.
 Water found in the first flush, which is treated at the GWK facility, is more concentrated than subsequent stormwater runoff.